Mark Sak: Fisherman, Family Man, & (Now) Hall-of-Famer.

 Not everybody has leadership qualities or can define what a true leader actually is, but many will agree that he fits the description.

 To ensure protection of the future of our resources, Sak is a vocal advocate for Michigan’s fisheries, notably fighting against commercial netting of game fish.
 He understands the future of the sport needs not only fish to be caught, but also anglers.
-To support further youth engagement, he has been heavily involved in the Salvation Army Outdoor (SAO) program that introduces thousands of children to fishing and the outdoors.
+To support further youth engagement, he was heavily involved in the Salvation Army Outdoor (SAO) program collaboratively with Safari Club SE Bowhunters from 2004-2012.
+Their efforts helped children attend a two week camping trip and introduced them to the outdoors in hunting and fishing.

 For him to deserve this honor is only right.
 Through his commitment to the sport, the community, and the future, he will provide good company amongst the rest of the greatest to ever pick up a fishing rod.